2017–2020 Thai temple fraud investigations: Arrests (May 2018)

 In May 2018, authorities charged three members of the Sangha Council with government budget fraud and money laundering, citing that money was found to be transferred to accounts of supporters of their temples.
 The police issued arrest warrants, and the monks were to be removed from the council on 30 May 2018.
 Preceding that decision, on 25 May, Phra Prom Dilok, as well as the three deputy abbots, were arrested, defrocked, and held in custody.
-(Thai law states that monks cannot be jailed, therefore any monk taken into custody must be defrocked if denied release on bail, even before guilt is determined.)
+(Thai law states that monks cannot be jailed; therefore, any monk taken into custody must be defrocked if denied release on bail, even before guilt is determined.)
 The detention was to last for twelve days.
-There were other monks who saw their budget cut off and who were accused of being involved in the scam, but some of them argued that they were misled by officials, who stated that the budget returned to them was to be used for other temples.
+Other monks saw their budget cut off and who were accused of being involved in the scam, but some of them argued that they were misled by officials, who stated that the budget returned to them was to be used for other temples.

 The arrests of the four monks accused of money fraud were combined with the arrest of Phra Buddha Issara, a hardline, ultra-royalist monk who had taken part in the 2014 Thailand coup d'état.
 He was from a fourth temple called Wat Oh Noy.
-Many officials were surprised by this arrest, because Phra Buddha Issara was known to have close ties with the ruling junta and had encouraged Pongporn's investigations into fraud in the first place.
+Many officials were surprised by this arrest, because Phra Buddha Issara was known to have close ties with the junta and had encouraged Pongporn's investigations into fraud in the first place.
 The monk was arrested on charges brought against him in 2014, including alleged robbery and detaining officials.
 The most serious charge against him, filed in 2017, was unauthorized use of the royal seal.
 Politician and activist Paiboon Nititawan expressed surprise that this arrest happened at the same time as the arrest of the four monks, but argued that it was unrelated to it.
 News commentator Chaturong Jong-asa argued that Thai authorities arrested the monks accused of fraud together with Phra Buddha Issara in order to please multiple political interest groups at the same time, without any group feeling left out.